 And with two bigger focus eyepieces, an erect-image diagonal, and a 5×24 finderscope with a mounting bracket, you can search and focus your image easily.

 - High-Quality Optics

 - And 2-years Warranty

 Orion 09007 SpaceProbe 130ST Equatorial Reflector Telescope (Black)

 The Orion 09007 SpaceProbe 130ST reflector telescope holds a 5.1-inch aperture, which will gather an ‘ample’ quantity of light for observing solar system planets, the Moon, and nebulas.

-Its optical tube design about 24-inch long makes for a very portable reflector which can be easily transported – it weighs a good 27 lbs too — on summer night astronomy Moon-trips.
-It comes with many optional extras, including Moon Filter, eyepieces, Barlow Lens, and Telescope Accessory Kit, including finder scope, rack, tripod accessory tray, and pinion focuser, and also a collimation cap.
+Its optical tube design, about 24 inches long, makes for a very portable reflector that can be easily transported – it weighs a good 27 lbs, too — on summer night astronomy Moon-trips.
+It comes with many optional extras, including Moon Filter, eyepieces, Barlow Lens, and Telescope Accessory Kit, including finder scope, rack, tripod accessory tray, pinion focuser, and also a collimation cap.